 If you need help…

-Please leave a comment here, visit the live chat, or contact me directly.
+Please leave a comment here, visit the live chat, the forum, or contact me directly.

 Using Windows 8.1?
 For the time being, you will need to make sure your Windows installation is up-to-date and that KB2903939 is installed.
 See the top notice.